Supporting funding applications and ethical review with the EDA

 Wondering how to translate the application instructions to successfully demonstrate rigor in your application?
 Learn more about how to prepare a rigorous application with examples of rigor, and resources like the experimental design assistant (EDA), guidance on sample size calculation, authentication plan examples, and more.
 NIH, USA – Grants and funding: Resources for preparing your application

-• Request researchers submit an EDA report as part of their application.
+• Request researchers submit an Experimental Design Report as part of their application.
 The report highlights missing information and potential issues with the design, which is especially helpful for panels with limited statistical expertise.

 Researchers can also use the Experimental Design Assistant.
 This is a free online tool from NC3Rs to help with the design of their experiments.
 The outputs of this tool can be added as an appendix to the grant application.
 Wellcome Trust – Use of animals in research policy